Zhindonm/osint_checker/README.md

 At this moment AbuseIPDB is implemented and I am looking into how to integrate other OSINT better.

 AbuseIPDB API has a limit of 60 requests per minute which means I had to intentionally slow down requests to the minimum necessary time to prevent exceeding this (Don't worry I did the math).
-Additionally you can only do a maximum of 1000 requests per day.
+Additionally you can only do a maximum of 1000 requests per day though the program will stop if it detects you have gone above your quota and write the results so far.

-## How to use it

-There are three ways of running the program: natively, using docker or a virtual machine

-# First
+## First

 You will need to obtain your own API key from AbuseIPDB by creating an account.
 Then go to your account > API Settings and here you will find your API key.
 Now open the file in this project named `app/api_keys` and replace the string `YOUR_KEY_GOES_HERE` with your key.
 Do not remove the ticks ( ' ) present before and after your key.

+## How to use it

+There are three ways of running the program: natively, using docker or a virtual machine

+### Natively

+Follow the instructions under **Using a Virtual Machine** > **Requirements**

-## Docker
+### Docker

 All logs should be downloaded and placed in the following directory `/path/to/this/project/osint_checker/logs/`